 - 3 tablespoons shaved parmigiano-reggiano cheese, shaved with a vegetable peeler

-For the dressing:
+For the Dressing:

-- 1 anchovy filet
+- 1 anchovy filet, or ½ teaspoon capers

-- 1 small garlic clove, finely grated to yield a scant 1/2 teaspoon
+- 1 small garlic clove, finely grated to yield a scant ½ teaspoon

-- 1/2 teaspoon dijon mustard
+- ½ teaspoon dijon mustard

 - 2 tablespoons grated parmigiano-reggiano cheese, plus more if needed

-- 1/3 cup full-fat mayonnaise
+- ⅓ cup full-fat mayonnaise

-- 1 1/2 teaspoons freshly squeezed lemon juice
+- 1 ½ teaspoons freshly squeezed lemon juice

-- Meanwhile, prepare the kale.
-In a medium salad bowl, add kale, 2 teaspoons of olive oil, and a pinch of salt and pepper to taste.
-Remember you'll be adding the caesar dressing to this kale, so err on the side of less salt for now.Massage the kale; run your fingers through the leaves, squeezing and rubbing them.
+- Massage the kale: In a large salad bowl, add kale, 2 teaspoons of olive oil, and a pinch of salt and pepper to taste.
+Err on the side of less salt.Massage the kale by run your fingers through the leaves as you squeeze and rub them together.
 The whole process should take about 2 to 3 minutes, and as you continue massaging the leaves, they will soften considerably.
 Once the leaves feel soft and tender, set aside.Extra-virgin olive oil, Kosher salt, Black pepper

-- While the croutons cool, prepare the dressing.
-Mince the anchovy filet, then place the grated garlic and a pinch of salt on top of the minced anchovy.
+- Make the anchovy paste: Mince the anchovy filet (or capers), then place the grated garlic and a pinch of salt on top of the minced anchovy.
 Mash the anchovy, garlic, and salt together until it forms a paste; to help create a paste, tilt your knife at a 30 degree angle and scrape the knife across the anchovy mixture.
-Next, mince the mixture with your knife for a few seconds, then repeat, scraping with a knife then mincing until it forms a paste.1 anchovy filet, 1 small garlic clove, Kosher salt and black pepper
+Next, mince the mixture with your knife for a few seconds, then repeat, scraping then mincing until it forms a paste.1 anchovy filet, 1 small garlic clove, Kosher salt and black pepper

-- Transfer paste to a small bowl, and whisk in dijon mustard, cheese, and mayonnaise.
+- Finish the dressing: Transfer paste to a small bowl, and whisk in dijon mustard, cheese, and mayonnaise.
 The dressing should now be a thick paste.
 Slowly drizzle in olive oil and lemon juice, then season to taste with salt and pepper.½ teaspoon dijon mustard, 2 tablespoons grated parmigiano-reggiano cheese, ⅓ cup full-fat mayonnaise, 1 tablespoon extra-virgin olive oil, 1 ½ teaspoons freshly squeezed lemon juice

-- To test if the dressing suits your preferences, dip a piece of the kale into the mixture and taste it.
+- Taste the dressing: To test if the dressing suits your preferences, dip a piece of the kale into the mixture and taste it.
 The bite should taste garlicky, with a slight bit of acidity and saltiness.
 You want it to taste slightly less “zingy” than you want it, because when you eat the salad, you'll be eating many bites, so the punchy flavors and zinginess will build up over time.
 Note: Too strong or thick?
 Dilute the mixture with some olive oil (or water if you don't want to add more oil).
 Too subtle?
 For additional zinginess, add more garlic or mustard; for additional saltiness, add more salt or anchovy; for additional acidity, add more lemon juice.